 Years 7,8,9 have been another big change for me as I started more freelance writing in order to make money, and my style and length of travel have changed drastically – it’s less independent and more organized tour tour-oriented.
 The main driver of my travel plans is work rather than ‘where I want to go”.
 I used to do more slow travel, and I now find myself ping-ponging all over the world, flying more than I ever have in the past.
 I stay in one place for only a few days and then move on to the next experience or project.
 Hence I often don’t know where I am.
 I am peripatetic.

-I started to try to write this post,a 9 year recap in my series of ‘This is Sherry…’, a number of times.
+I started to try to write this post, a 9-year recap in my series of ‘This is Sherry…’, a number of times.
 I struggled with how to be honest and not sound like a spoiled brat.
 All I can say is that I LOVE travel, it excites and delights me.
-After 9 years on the road I couldn’t be more thankful about all the things that I get to do, however it all does come with a price – and that’s the part that I struggle to share.
+After 9 years on the road, I couldn’t be more thankful for all the things that I get to do, however, it all does come with a price – and that’s the part that I struggle to share.
 After all, I have the best, most envious job in the world.

 “Oh my God, you have my dream job!” is the most common thing I hear everywhere I go.

-Travel writer/blogger/photographer must be the most sought after job in the world, and I have it!
-I have worked my butt off to get here, and like everything in life, it has it’s ups and downs, especially when you do it like I’m doing it – without a homebase.
-And the reason I don’t have a homebase is because there’s no way I could afford a home/rent on what I make as a freelance writer/blogger.
+Travel writer/blogger/photographer must be the most sought-after job in the world, and I have it!
+I have worked my butt off to get here, and like everything in life, it has its ups and downs, especially when you do it like I’m doing it – without a home base.
+The reason I don’t have a home base is because there’s no way I could afford a home/rent on what I make as a freelance writer/blogger.
 But I’ve been willing to live this life in order to write, photograph, and see the world.

 The honest truth right now is that I’m tired, and most of the time I’m rather stressed out.
 My relationships suffer.
 The perks in my life are great, but moving constantly is hard.